Spirit Dreams Inside (Another Dream)

 "Spirit Dreams Inside -Another Dream-" is the twenty-second single by L'Arc-en-Ciel, released on September 5, 2001.
 It was their first single of the 21st century and their last single until "Ready Steady Go" in 2004.
-The song debuted at number 1 on the Oricon chart and sold over 201,000 copies in its initial week.
+The song debuted at number 1 on the Oricon chart and sold over 201,000 copies in its first week.

 The single contains an English language b-side, "Spirit Dreams Inside", which was played during the credits of the film Final Fantasy: The Spirits Within.
 As well as appearing on the film's soundtrack, Spirit Dreams Inside was also featured on L'Arc-en-Ciel's 2004 album Smile.